Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 So what can you do about it?
 One option is to travel with a decoy wallet — an everyday, cheap wallet that you fill with some random bits of paper or generic cards and can throw away if need be.
 Another option is to use something unexpected as a wallet while you travel.

 For example, you could use a small makeup bag for both cash and cards, while a reusable plastic or stainless steel drink bottle could be used for cash.
-Other options could be toiletry containers (as long as they’re not clear), cigarette cases or old pill bottles.
+Other options could be opaque toiletry containers, cigarette cases or old pill bottles.
 Any of these could work as camouflage for your money when you’re out sightseeing, relaxing at the beach or chilling at a café.
 Because really, who is going to think to steal your makeup or water?

 5. Wear a money belt